cjdenio/starship-orpheus/README.md

 `src/airlock/run` - script for quickly starting up a VM for every team

-`src/airlock/passwords.json` - contains the SSH passwords for each VM (will be defunct by the time this repo is made public)
+`src/airlock/passwords.json` - contains the SSH passwords for each VM (will be unused by the time this repo is made public)